kongware/ftor/README.md

 This library is experimental and still work in progress.

-**Current task (2017-09-06):**

-I want to extend type annotations by refinement type notations and hence must extend the lexer/parser.
-Since the entire lexer/parser logic is located within a single, huge function, I need to refactor it first.
-I will define lexer/parser for each type category, i.e. literal, constructor, mono-, poly- and function types.
-Afterwards I can just introduce another lexer/parser for refined types.
-Here is an example annotation for a simple addition function with a refined type that only accepts positive integers: `Number<int, positive> -> Number<int, positive> -> Number<int, positive>`.

 ## What

-ftor is a library enabling type-directed, functional programming in Javascript.
+ftor is a library enabling ML-like type-directed, functional programming in Javascript.

 ## Why